-Your company’s most vital asset is its customers.
+Your company’s most vital asset is its customers, so you need to make sure you’re dealing with your customers properly.
 Without them, you would not, and could not, exist in business.
 Sure, you can attract new customers with unique products, free gifts, or reducing your prices; but if you’re not creating relationships with them, they’re not going to return or recommend you.

 Sometimes it can be challenging to build those relationships.
 The questions you get asked in a customer facing role can be in equal parts interesting, monotonous, funny and challenging.
 The key is to make each customer feel welcome and helped.

-Here are ten tips for excellent customer service that any business can use:
+Here are ten tips for dealing with customers and delivering excellent customer service:

 1. Listen to Customers

 Sometimes, customers just need to know that you’re listening.
 If they’re confused or have a problem, by lending a listening ear, you’re showing that you care and that you’re not dismissing them.

 When something goes wrong, apologize.
 It’s amazing how calming the words “I’m sorry” can be.
 Don’t engage in fault-finding or laying blame, but let them know you’re sorry they had a problem.
 Deal with the problem immediately and let the customer know what you have done.

 Make customers feel important and appreciated.
 No matter how ridiculous a question may sound to you; it’s important to the customer.
 If they feel like they’re being laughed at, or spoken down to, they will not purchase anything.
 Customers can be very sensitive and will know whether or not you really care about them.

 Difficult as it is sometimes, it is important to stay calm.
 Your calming approach will help your customer stay calm too.
 They will feel like you’re in control of the situation and that you can help solve their problem.

 5. Identify and Anticipate Needs